apitestbase/apitestbase.github.io/_docs/en/http-stubs.md

 The `Auto` mock server's HTTP port is available as the implicit property `${auto.mock.server.http.port}`.
 See [Properties](/docs/en/properties#automockserverhttpport).

+### Mock Server Ports
+With a newly created `<ATB_DATA_DIR>`, mock server ports are allocated from `8096`.
+For the first workspace (`My Workspace`), the `Auto` mock server uses HTTP port `8096` and HTTPS port `8097`, and the `Manual` mock server uses HTTP port `8098` and HTTPS port `8099`.
+Each subsequently created workspace takes the next four ports: the second workspace uses `8100` to `8103`, and so on.
+Ports can be changed under each mock server's `Settings` tab.

 More details follow.

 ## Use HTTP Stubs in Automated API Testing
 It is easy.
 Create stubs in your test case under its `HTTP Stubs` tab.
-Every time you run the test case, below things happen automatically
+Every time you run the test case, two test steps are dynamically added to the test case for the run
-- On test case run start, the `Auto` mock server is reset and all the stubs defined on the test case are automatically loaded into the mock server, ready to be invoked (by your API under test).
+- One step, added at the beginning of the test case, resets the `Auto` mock server and loads all the stubs defined on the test case into the mock server, ready to be invoked (by your API under test).
   - Mock server reset means all stubs, stub request logs, scenarios, etc. are cleared from the mock server.
-- On test case run end, stub requests received by the mock server are checked by asserting
+- The other step, added at the end of the test case, checks the stub requests received by the mock server, asserting
   - All stubs from the test case have been hit.
   - If the `Check Hit Order` option is selected under the HTTP Stubs tab on the test case edit view, the stubs from the test case have been hit in ascending order by stub number.
   - All stub requests received by the `Auto` mock server have been matched (i.e. each request has hit a stub from the test case).

 For a complete worked example, see [HTTP-HTTP Integration Unit Testing](/docs/en/http-http-integration-unit-testing).